taefi/toggle-button-group/README.md

 - Setting label and tooltip for the component
 - Support for adding value change listeners

-And customizing the buttons in a functional way:
+And customizing the buttons in a functional way by:

 - Providing item enabled provider
 - Providing item label generator